Caravan parks and manufactured homes fact sheet

 Starting a tenancy

 In a short term tenancy, a written tenancy agreement is not necessary.
-However, there must be a Short Tenancy Statement confirming that both parties have entered into a short tenancy.
+However, there must be a short tenancy statement confirming that both parties have entered into a short tenancy.
+There is no prescribed form for this statement, and most owner/managers design their own.

 A long term tenancy may be for a fixed term (with a stated end date) or periodic (with no end date).
-There must be a written agreement containing the standard terms in place.
-The tenant must receive a copy of the signed Moveable dwelling tenancy agreement (Form 18b) by the day of occupation.
+The tenant and the property manager must sign a copy of the Moveable dwelling tenancy agreement (Form 18b).
+The tenant must be given a signed copy of this agreement by the day they move into the property.

-The owner/manager must give the tenant a copy of the information statement Renting a caravan or moveable dwelling in Queensland, a copy of the park rules and an Entry condition report - moveable dwelling/site (Form 1b).
+For both short term tenancies and long term tenancies, the owner/manager must give the tenant a copy of the information statement Pocket guide for tenants – caravan parks (Form 17b) a copy of the park rules and an Entry condition report – moveable dwelling/site (Form 1b).

 The maximum rental bond that can be charged is: